ViditNaithani22/ExploreCamps/README.md

 # ExploreCamps

 ### Website Link: https://explorecamps.onrender.com
-(It is hosted on free instance on [Render.com](https://render.com/) so it might take 15-20 secs to open, as the free instances spin down after periods of inactivity and it takes some time to start again)

 ### About
 A full-stack website to review campgrounds created by others all over the world and add your own campgrounds for others to review.